willnjohnson/ShapeshifterHelper/README.md

 ## Usage

-1.  **Download the latest `.exe`**.
+1.  **Copy both `Shapeshifter_Helper.exe` and `ShapeshifterKvho.dll` into the SAME directory.**.
 2.  **Run the `Shapeshifter_Helper.exe` application.**
 3.  **Paste the relevant HTML source** of the Neopets Shapeshifter puzzle into the input text box.
 4.  **Click the "Start" button** to begin the solving process.
 5.  **Click "Stop"** to cancel an ongoing search (recommended if progress is slowing down).

+* Note: DLL runs a C native version of the algorithm for quicker results.
+Without the DLL, the algorithm will run under its own environment.
-`Tip: If you cannot find a solution, lose the game on purpose to generate a new puzzle, and try again.`
+* `Tip: If you cannot find a solution, lose the game on purpose to generate a new puzzle, and try again.`

 ## Output